Nilhcem/droidconat-2016/README.md

-# Droidcon Austria 2016 Conference App
+# droidcon Vienna 2016 Conference App

 Sample app for the "2016 Android Developer Toolbox" talk at droidconAT